jamezpolley/awsutils/ec2ssh/README.md

 Todo
 ===
 * Split the IP resolution into it's own function so it can be used for other utils e.g. ec2scp
-* Work out how to handle username specificaition.
+* Work out how to handle username specification.
 Potentially ec2ssh ubuntu@o-prod-log